Boxer History/Origin

 The AKC registered its first Boxer in 1904, but the breed’s popularity in the U.S. soared in the 1950s when a Westminster-winning dog named Bang Away became a national celebrity.
 Since then, these dogs have consistently ranked among America’s top 10 most popular breeds.

 The American Boxer Club (ABC) was formed in 1935.
-It gained acceptance by the AKC in the same year.
+It gained acceptance by the AKC under Working Group in the same year.
 In the early days, there was a lot of controversy within the club about the Boxer standard.
 In 1938, the club finally approved a new standard.

-The Boxer is a vigilant “hearing” guard dog, dignified and self-assured when not being a clown.
+The Boxer is one of the dog breeds that is vigilant “hearing” guard dog, dignified and self-assured when not being a clown.
 They are patient and playful with children, making them excellent family pets.
 Strangers are met with wariness, but they respond politely to friendly people.
 They display aggression only in defense of their family and home.

 A blend of alertness, confidence, and playfulness marks the temperament of a Boxer.
 Known for their loyalty and protective nature, these dogs are excellent family companions who are patient and gentle with children.
 They are naturally wary of strangers but respond politely to friendly people, showing aggression only when defending their loved ones.
 Early socialization and training are vital in shaping their behavior, and helping them grow into well-rounded, friendly dogs.